stackless-dev/stackman/README.md

  In the case of inlined code, it can be specified to prefer in-line assembly and static linkage over separate assembly language source.

+## Development
+### Adding new platforms
+1. Modify `platform.h` to identif the platform environment.
+Define an ABI name and include custom header files.
+2. Use the `switch_template.h` to help build a `switch_ABI.h` file for your ABI.
+3. Provide an assembler version, `switch_ABI.S` by compiling the `gen_asm.c` file for your platform.
+4. Provide cross-compilation tools for linux if possible, by modifying the `Makefile`

+### Cross-compilation
+Linux on x86-64 can be used to cross compile for x86 and ARM targets.
+This is most useful to generate assembly code, e.g. when compiling stackman/platform/gen_asm.c
+ - x86 requires the -m32 flag to compilers and linkers.
+ - arm32 requires to use the arm-linux-gnueabi-* tools, including cc and linker
+ - aarch64 requires the aarch64-linux-gnu-* tools.

+The x86 tools require the **gcc-multilib** and **g++-multilib** packages to be installed.
+They, however, can't co-exist with the **gcc-arm-linux-gnueabi** or
+**gcc-aarch64-linux-gnu** packages on some distributions, and so development for these platforms may need to be done independently.

+#### Cross compiling for x86 (32 bit) on Linux
+ - install __gcc-multilib__ and __g++-multilib__
+ - *compile* **gen_asm.c** using `gcc -m32`
+ - *make* using  `make PLATFORMFLAGS=-m32  test`

+#### Cross compiling for ARM (32 bit) on Linux
+ - install __gcc-arm-linux-gnueabi__ and __g++-arm-linux-gnueabi__
+ - install __qemu-user__ for hardware emulation
+ - *compile* **gen_asm.c** using `arm-linux-gnueabi-gcc`
+ - *make* using  `make PLATFORM_PREFIX=arm-linux-gnueabi- EMULATOR=qemu-arm test`

+#### Cross compiling for Arm64 on Linux
+ - install **gcc-aarch64-linux-gnu** and **g++-aarch64-linux-gnu**
+ - install __qemu-user__ for hardware emulation
+ - *compile* using `aarch64-linux-gnu-gcc`
+ - *make* using `make PLATFORM_PREFIX=aarch64-linux-gnu- EMULATOR=qemu-aarch64 test`

+## A note about Intel CET
+Intel's Conontrol-Flow Enforcement Technology is incompatible with stack switching because it imploys a secondary Shadow Stack, that the user-mode program cannot modify.
+Unexpected return flow after a stack switch would cause the processor to fault.
+Because of this, we need to mark any assembly code as not CET compatible.
+Modern compilers are beginning to generate CET compatible objects and once supporting CPUs start to arrive, processes which consist entirely of CET compatible code may be run in such a protected environment.
+See https://software.intel.com/content/www/us/en/develop/articles/technical-look-control-flow-enforcement-technology.html for more information

 ## History
 This works was originally inspired by *Stackless Python* by [Christian Tismer](https://github.com/ctismer), where the original switching code was developed.